alanribeiro/alanribeiro/README.md

 ### Alan Ribeiro

-Front-End Web/Mobile Engineer who loves to solve problems.
+Frontend Engineer Web/Mobile who loves to solve problems.

 - 💻 &nbsp;Currently working with React/React Native and Angular.
 - 💛 &nbsp;In love with JavaScript.